Sith: Fictional backstory (Legends)

-Around 300 years later, the original Sith Empire, still under the leadership of a seemingly immortal Vitiate, emerged from the Unknown Regions and declared war on the republic.
+Around 300 years later, the original Sith Empire, still under the leadership of a seemingly immortal Vitiate, emerged from the Unknown Regions and declared war on the Republic.
 This war, dubbed the Great Galactic War, was halted when Vitiate, on the cusp of victory, was restrained by the telepathic prowess of Revan.
 After a period of non-fighting, called the Galactic Cold War, tensions boiled over, and the Galactic War began.
-The war briefly fell in favor of the Republic and the Jedi, with the Sith gradually losing ground, until both factions were forced to join in an alliance against a third faction of Force-users known as the Eternal Empire.
+The war briefly fell in favor of the Republic and the Jedi, with the Sith gradually losing ground, until both factions were forced to join in an alliance against a third faction of Force-users known as the Eternal Empire of Zakuul.
 Once the Eternal Empire was defeated, the war against the Sith resumed.
-Vitiate perished during the conflict, with Darth Malgus eventually taking control.
-Malgus proved to be a fairly successful leader but over time the Sith Empire eventually fell to infighting and mostly disappeared.
+Vitiate perished during the conflict, with Darth Acina eventually taking control.
+Acina herself was in turn dethroned by Darth Malgus, who proved to be a fairly successful leader but over time the Sith Empire eventually fell to infighting and mostly disappeared.
 Occasionally, a Dark Lord such as Darth Rivan or Darth Ruin would rise and fall, but the Sith did not become a major threat again until around 2,500 years later.

 At this point the Brotherhood of Darkness arose, led by the Sith Lord Skere Kaan.
 They focused on controlling the infighting between the Sith.
 This policy allowed them to make great progress in their war against the Republic.
 Ironically, one of their own, the Sith Lord Darth Bane, turned on them, engineering a civil war that ended with the deaths of every one of the Brotherhood's members, except for Bane himself.
-Bane then started the Rule of Two, which evolved into the Sith as they are seen in the films - an order consisting only of two Sith Lords, a master and an apprentice.
+Bane then started the Rule of Two, which evolved into the Sith organisation as they are seen in the films: an order consisting only of two Sith Lords, a master and an apprentice.
+The Rule of Two was continued after Bane's death by his apprentice Darth Zannah and her own pupil, Darth Cognus.

+Bane, Zannah and Cognus' legacy would continue for 1,000 years, with the ultimate goal being the eradication of the Jedi and the conversion of the Republic into a Sith-run empire.
+Over thirty Dark Lords were produced by the Rule of Two during the following millennia until, around 67 BBY, the title of master had been claimed by Darth Plagueis.
+A member of the intellectual Muun species, Plagueis took Palpatine, senator of the planet Naboo, as his apprentice.
+Christened as Darth Sidious, Palpatine set the final stages of the Sith's revenge against the Jedi, as depicted in the films.